-Brett is committed to giving his clients legally sound and practical advice that achieves their goals in a time and cost effective manner.
-In addition to practicing law, he has served as an adjunct professor of law at Trinity Law School in Santa Ana and a volunteer judge for various moot court competitions.
+In addition to practicing law, Brett has served as an adjunct professor of law at Trinity Law School in Santa Ana and a volunteer judge for various moot court competitions.
 He graduated in 2014 from the Pepperdine University School of Law, where he was editor-in-chief of the Pepperdine Law Review.

 - J.D., magna cum laude, Pepperdine University School of Law, 2014